Machu Picchu

 Alhambra

-The Alhambra is a fortress complex and magnificent palace in Granada, Andalusia, Spain, that was constructed in 1492.
+The Alhambra was built in 1492 in Granada, Andalusia, Spain.
+It is a fortress complex and a beautiful palace.
 This is a UNESCO World Heritage Site with a lot of interesting things to see within.

 Angkor Wat